bjmorgan/py-sc-fermi/paper/paper.md

 Here, the first term is a sum over charge contributions from each defect $X$ in each of its accessible charge states $q$, and $n_0$ and $p_0$ are the concentrations of free electrons and electron holes respectively.

 `py-sc-fermi` provides a Python implementation of an iterative numerical approach for calculating the self-consistent solution for an arbitrary set of point-defects.
-The resulting self-consistent Fermi energy can be used as a general descriptor for the electronic-transport properties of a material [@Jackson2022-la]&emdash;the calculated electronic charge-carrier concentrations can be used to calculate electronic conductivities [@LLZO-elect]&emdash;and the point-defect concentrations, and how these vary with synthesis conditions or doping protocol, can be used to model how the formation of competing defects affects material properties of interest [@Kavanagh2021-bj; @Ganose2018-eu] as well as quantifiying the doping response of a material [@Squires2019-is; @Squires2021-je].
+The resulting self-consistent Fermi energy can be used as a general descriptor for the electronic-transport properties of a material [@Jackson2022-la]&emdash;the calculated electronic charge-carrier concentrations can be used to calculate electronic conductivities [@LLZO-elect]&emdash;and the point-defect concentrations, and how these vary with synthesis conditions or doping protocol, can be used to model how the formation of competing defects affects material properties of interest [@Kavanagh2021-bj; @Ganose2018-eu] as well as quantifying the doping response of a material [@Squires2019-is; @Squires2021-je].

 # Statement of need